CodecoolGlobal/test-automation-webshop-in-beta-general-arvamartin/StatusReport.md

 ## Issues and Risks:

 * Issue: Checkout form accepts incorrect data, allowing users to complete transactions with invalid information.
+  And system currently allows users to proceed directly to the checkout page without adding any items to their cart.
 * Action: Immediate attention required to fix the validation and data processing in the Checkout feature.
 * Risk: The absence of a registration feature and the Checkout bug may delay the go-live date.
 * Action: Prioritize fixing the Checkout issue and developing the registration page to ensure the product can be launched on schedule.